 The Benjamin Franklin closing technique is as old as the name makes it sound, but is still widely used in the decision-making process by many individuals.
-Benjamin Franklin is famous for being a United States president, however beyond that he helped teach about money management.
+Benjamin Franklin is famous for being a United States founding father, however beyond that he helped teach about money management.
 He also had a few inventions and was an entrepreneur who started America’s first fire company and first fire insurance company.
 Even with his diversified talents and influences, in his personal life he identified as a salesperson.
 Continuing, even to this day, his ideas have been sold to many generations, passed on even after he transitioned.

 The seller would then take a piece of paper and draw a line down the center, making two columns, one for reasons to make the purchase, and the other column with reasons against making the purchase, hence the name The Balance Sheet Closing.
 The salesperson would encourage the prospect to remember the conversation they just had and would ask their prospect to dictate to them the positives, recalling all the good things that were mentioned about buying the product, while he would write these things down.
 Then they would say, OK let’s list the negatives, and would hand the pen to the prospect and push the list towards him without saying a word.
 They are counting on the fact that after listing all the positive reasons and benefits for buying that product, usually a prospect could only think of negative reasons having to do with price or affordability.
 Then they would either try to manipulate the potential client into buying by just literally counting the number of reasons in both columns, or they would illustrate how the “cons” spoke only to cost, advising again of the value of the product.
 If they just relied on the number of pros vs. cons, without an additional strategy or discussion, they might upset the buyer, who would walk away and never look back.